 CM: The calling card might read “melodious midtempo rock with a softer chorus” but constant variations of texture and timbre deepen the water, and there’s a blissful two-chord detour around what would have been an unnecessary guitar solo.
 Though not unanimously renowned, “Entre Nous” finds Rush becoming more personable and showcases rapidly escalating arrangement skills.

-TG: An elegant, upbeat ballad that declares we need space between ourselves and our loved ones in order for each to grow closer to the other.
+TG: An elegant song that declares we need space between ourselves and loved ones in order for each to grow closer to the other.
 Separation bringing togetherness, in other words.

 CM: Another interesting Steel artifact that transitions from dark ambiance into firm riffs and a cascading finale.
 The spoken word and story haven’t dated well, but we’re willing to make historical allowances; sometimes one needs an evil wizard to get juices flowing.